un0btanium/FactorioScript/README.md

 iron-ore = copper-ore % 42
 ```

-Of course, You can chain multiple expressions:
+You can chain multiple expressions:

 ```FactorioScript
 iron-ore = copper-ore + 42 * coal / stone - signal-A
 ```

-You can add parentheses to force the order of expression evaluation.
-The following expression would first devide coal by stone then multiple by 42.
+You can use parentheses to force the order of expression evaluation.
+The following expression would first devide coal by stone then multiple with 42.

 ```FactorioScript
 iron-ore = copper-ore + 42 * (coal / stone) - signal-A
 ```

-If you dont want to override a variable but rather want to add or subtractyou can use:
+If you dont want to override a variable but rather want to add or subtract you can use:

 ```FactorioScript
 iron-ore = iron-ore + 42